brisbanemakerspace/bms-wiki/bylaws/working-groups.md

 3. can pass motions solely relating to Working Group policies as defined above, or that determine how an existing approved budget can be spent; and
 4. must follow all meeting procedures and requirements from our constitution and the Meetings policy, including votes to be conducted by way of consensus; and
 5. must publish detailed and accurate minutes on the wiki within a reasonable time after any meeting; and
-6. quorum for Working Group meetings is the greater of two members or 50% of the Working Group (partial numbers rounded up).
+6. quorum for Working Group meetings is two members or 50% of the Working Group (rounded up), whichever is greater.